 How it works:

 - Visit Beals Preserve, see the installations, and be inspired by their work.
+A guide to the art will be posted and available here after installation.

 - Free guided walks will be offered through the month of July.